knative/serving/docs/spec/motivation.md

 that provide a richer experience than updating yaml files with `kubectl`.

-The Elafos APIs consist of Compute API (these documents), [Build API](https://github.com/elafros/build) and [Eventing API](https://github.com/elafros/eventing).
+The Elafros APIs consist of Compute API (these documents), [Build API](https://github.com/elafros/build) and [Eventing API](https://github.com/elafros/eventing).